-For the average individual, the biggest concern is usually the buying and selling of their personal information.
-Some of the biggest marketplaces on the dark web, such as Empire Market, sell access to databases that contain the personal information of millions of people.
+For the average individual, the biggest concern is buying and selling their personal information.
+Some of the biggest marketplaces on the dark web, such as Empire Market, sell access to databases containing millions of people’s personal information.

 Some of these databases are for sale for as little as $22 and contain millions of users’ data.
 If hackers have compromised a website you frequent, your information may be for sale.

-You can check if hackers have attacked you before by visiting our guide on how to check if you’ve been hacked.
+You can check if hackers have attacked you before by visiting our guide to check if you’ve been hacked.